-- Under this definition, any function that will terminate is unflagged, so flagging will often move from function definitions to call sites. - Property update of tables in languages like Luau always succeeds (the property is inserted if it did not exist), and so functions which update properties cannot be flagged. - Does nonstrict typing require whole program analysis, to find all the possible types a property might be updated with? - The natural formulation of function types in a nonstrict setting is that of [6]: if $f : T \to U$ and $f(V) \to^ W$ then V : T and W : U. This formulation is covariant in T, not contravariant; what impact does this have?
+- Will nonstrict types result in errors being flagged in function call sites rather than definitions? - In Luau, ill-typed property update of most tables succeeds (the property is inserted if it did not exist), and so functions which update properties cannot be flagged.
+Can we still provide meaningful error messages in such cases? - Does nonstrict typing require whole program analysis, to find all the possible types a property might be updated with? - The natural formulation of function types in a nonstrict setting is that of [6]: if $f: T \to U$ and $f(V) \to^ W$ then V: T and W: U. This formulation is covariant in T, not contravariant; what impact does this have?